Chemistry

 ncert-solutions-for-class-12-chemistry-aldehydes-ketones-and-carboxylic-acids-9

-Write the structures of the following compounds:
+Give the structure of the following compounds:

 Draw the structures of the following compounds: